calamityfei/10x-cards/.ai/ui_plan.md

 These are reusable React components (built with Shadcn/ui) used across multiple views to ensure consistency and maintainability.

 - **`FlashCard`**
-  - **Purpose:** A single reusable modal for visualizing all flashcards in the system: saved and candidate ones.
+  - **Purpose:** A single reusable component for visualizing all flashcards in the system: saved, candidate, and study session cards.
   - **Features:**
     - Displays "front" text initially.
     - Flip animation (horizontal) on click to show "back" text (US-012).
-    - Includes "Edit" and "Delete" icon buttons (US-015, US-016) always.
+    - Includes "Edit" and "Delete" icon buttons (US-015, US-016) on My Flashcards page.
 Additionally, "Accept" icon button for AI generated candidates on "Create Flashcards" page.
-Icons trigger specific action on click.
     - Has a slightly different looks in "unreviewed candidate" state to distinguish from approved ones - uses opacity or greyed-out filter.
+    - **Study Mode:** When `showAnswerButton` prop is true, disables click-to-flip and shows "Show Answer" button below card.
+Flip is triggered only by button click, not card click.
+Also, there are no other buttons ("Accept", "Edit", Delete") on the flashcard in this view.

 - **`FlashcardAddEditModal`**
   - **Purpose:** A single reusable modal for both creating a new manual card (US-011) and editing an existing card (US-008, US-015).